usbarmory/go-boot/README.md

 On such builds the `net` and `dns` commands become available and `make qemu` will require a tap0 interface.

+The `net` command takes an IP address in CIDR notation, a fixed MAC address or `:` for automatically generate a random one and a gateway IP address as arguments.

-The `debug` argument, when passed as final argument to `net`, will enable Go [profiling server](https://pkg.go.dev/net/http/pprof) as well as an unauthenticated SSH console.
+The optional `debug` strings can be passed as final argument to `net` to enable Go [profiling server](https://pkg.go.dev/net/http/pprof) and an unauthenticated SSH console exposing the UEFI shell.

 ```
 > net 10.0.0.1/24 : 10.0.0.2 debug